Waglogy/daraghar-homestay/README.md

 ## 📖 About

-**Daraghar Maila** is a luxury mountain retreat offering premium glamping tents, authentic homestays, and modern wellness pods in the beautiful region of Sikkim, near Gangtok.
+**DARAMAILA FARMSTAY** is a luxury mountain retreat offering premium glamping tents, authentic homestays, and modern wellness pods in the beautiful region of Sikkim, near Gangtok.
 This website provides a seamless booking experience for travelers seeking an immersive mountain getaway with modern amenities and cultural experiences.

 ### 🌟 Key Highlights